ShawnDriscoll/Game-Drawer/README.md

 Game-Drawer
 ===========

-Scraps of game code written in Python 2.5.4 for Windows XP/7.
+Scraps of game code written in Python 2.5.4 and C99 for Windows XP/7.

 This has been an exercise for me in learning to use PyCharm and GitHub together.